mjkern/67272-Windows-Setup/instructions.md

             ```
             cd /mnt/
             ```
-            or, you can probably get all the way to your documents folder with
+            or, you can probably get all the way to your Documents folder with
             ```
             cd /mnt/c/Users/[your windows username]/Documents
             ```